openshift/enhancements/enhancements/shared-and-guaranteed-cpu-pools.md

 Here is the workflow:
 1. The cluster creator creates a Performance Profile for the NTO and specifies a shared CPU partition.
-2. The cluster creator creates a machine config manifest to configure CRI-O to partition shared workloads.
+2. The cluster creator then creates the cluster.
-3. The cluster creator creates a machine config manifest to write a configuration file for kubelet to specify the shared CPUs.
+3. The NTO creates a machine config manifest to configure CRI-O to partition shared workloads.
-4. The cluster creator then creates the cluster.
+4. The NTO creates a machine config manifest to write a configuration file for kubelet to specify the shared CPUs.
 5. The kubelet starts up, finds the configuration file and removes the shared CPUs from the `defaultCpuSet`, adding them to the `reservedSystemCPUs` instead.
 6. The kubelet advertises `shared.workload.openshift.io/cores` extended resources on the node based on the